SOA From the Bottom Up - The Best Approach to Service Oriented Architecture

 A good SOA Governance model always makes things easier and reduces complexity.
-Using Mule's open source components, our users have built some amazing, bottom-up SOA enabling tools - things like Java classes with metadata that automatically populate the repository with service information, or REST integration of the repository, placing all services directly in front of developers.
+Using Mule as an ESB, our users have built some amazing, bottom-up SOA enabling tools - things like Java classes with metadata that automatically populate the repository with service information, or REST integration of the repository, placing all services directly in front of developers.

 Why It Doesn't Work: The key to successful SOA is a plan made up of clear, achievable goal sets with well-defined benefits.